John Ford Noonan: Author

 In 1969, Noonan's highly acclaimed Lincoln Center Theater production, The Year Boston Won the Pennant, won an Obie Award, and garnered a Theatre World Award nomination and a Pulitzer Prize nomination.
-In the 1970s several of his plays were produced by Joseph Papp at The Public Theatre, including Older People, which won a Drama Desk Award; Rainbows For Sale, which won an Obie Award; Where Do We Go From Here?; Getting Through The Night and All the Sad Protestants.
+In the 1970s several of his plays were produced by Joseph Papp at The Public Theater, including Older People, which won a Drama Desk Award; Rainbows For Sale, which won an Obie Award; Where Do We Go From Here?; Getting Through The Night and All the Sad Protestants.
 The Club Champion’s Widow, starring Maureen Stapleton, was produced at the Robert Lewis Acting Company.
 A Coupla White Chicks Sitting Around Talking was produced at the Astor Place Theatre in New York, it starred Susan Sarandon and Eileen Brennan and ran for more than 800 performances.
 His play, Some Men Need Help, was originally produced in New York City at the 47th Street Theatre; it starred Philip Bosco and Treat Williams.

 Stay Away a Little Closer, starring the author's daughter, Jesse Sage Noonan, and When It Comes Early, starring Harris Yulin and Kathleen Chalfant, were both produced at the Ensemble Studio Theatre in New York City.

 Noonan wrote over 35 plays and was inducted into the French Society of Composers and Authors in 1989.

 He wrote for TV's Comedy Zone in the early 1980s and St. Elsewhere, the latter for which he shared a win for the 1984 Emmy Award for Outstanding Writing for a Drama Series. for the episode "The Women".
 His second Emmy nomination was for his TV adaptation of his play Some Men Need Help.